-Section 8.4 (Recycling on-site) = Section 7C quantity reported for on-site recycling (associated process.
+Section 8.4 (Recycling on-site) = All quantities used for on-site recycling associated with process.
 In each equation, the parenthetical following "Section 8.8" indicates which portion of Section 8.8 is subtracted.

-1 Section 8.8 includes quantities of toxic chemicals disposed of or otherwise released on-site or managed as a waste off-site due to remedial actions, catastrophic events, or one-time events not associated with the production with on-site recycling methods, H codes) - Section 8.8 (on-site recycling, not related to production) $^{\rm 1}$
+1 Section 8.8 includes quantities of toxic chemicals disposed of or otherwise released on-site or managed as a waste off-site due to remedial actions, catastrophic events, or one-time events not associated with the production methods reported in Section 7C (on-site recycling processes)